Your pond in the hot weather which is due to continue!

 - Treat the pond more frequently in hot weather with liquid Barley Bio Algae Control.

-- Treat more often twice weekly if necessary
+- Treat against algae more often - twice weekly if necessary.

 - Do not increase each dose.

-- It is a safe, organic method that works better with more frequent dosing.
+- This is a safe, organic method that works better with more frequent dosing.

 - Make sure your Barleystraw minibale is still active and not going black quicker than usual in the heat.